 Translating a store involves more than just running a machine translation.
-This guide covers what is good to know before you start — from planning your workflow to avoiding common pitfalls.
+This guide covers what to keep in mind throughout the process — from planning your workflow to making informed decisions about what to translate and what to skip.

 A Typical Translation Workflow